krober10nd/SeismicMesh/docs/source/usrman/overview.rst

 Overview
 ========

 This software aims to create end-to-end workflows (e.g., from seismic velocity model to simulation ready mesh) to build quality two- and three-dimensional (2D and 3D) unstructured triangular and tetrahedral meshes for seismic domains.
-These meshes are suitable for acoustic and elastic numerical wave propagators.
+These meshes are suitable for acoustic and elastic numerical wave propagators [WP: why??
+Why not rectangular, cubes etc?].
 A focus is placed on parallel unstructured mesh generation capabilities.
 The capabilities of the software are exposed to the user via a simple application program interfaces (API) written in Python and the software feature parallel algorithms that can be scaled up on distributed memory clusters.

 *SeismicMesh* is currently being used to generate simplical meshes in 2D and 3D for acoustic and elastic wave propagators written using a Domain Specific Language called *Firedrake* [firedrake]_.
 These type of numerical simulations are used in Full Waveform Inversion, Reverse Time Migration, and Time Travel Tomography applications.